 The final decision on where you will be placed rests with our German partner organisation and the Bundesländer.
 We are not able to guarantee any particular region or school.
 We recommend you research the different regions of Germany before applying.

 I've worked as a Language Assistant in Germany – can I apply again?

 Assistants currently working in Germany can apply for a consecutive year.
-This is not done through the British Council: please contact the PAD for more information.
-We recommend you do this as soon as you have decided you would like to stay in Germany.
+This is not done through the British Council: please refer to our partner organisation’s website (the PAD) for more information on how to apply for a consecutive year.

-Consecutive year Assistants can ask to remain at the same school or request a change to their school or Bundesland.
-They will not be required to attend the induction course the following year.
+Consecutive year Assistants can ask to remain at the same school or request a change to their school or region.

 Please note all consecutive year Assistants must apply again for an International Child Protection Certificate (ICPC) for the new academic year.

 Measles Protection Act (“Masernschutzgesetz”)

 In accordance with the German Measles Protection Act (“Masernschutzgesetz”), Assistants in Germany will be required to obtain and provide evidence in relation to their immunity to or vaccination against measles prior to the start of their placement.
 Obtaining such documentation is necessary only once the placement has been confirmed.